Swim With A Manatee: Our Tips Before Booking!

 8. Manatees Are Inquisitive – They Love Teasing You!

-9. Relax When In Water With Wild Manatees
+9. Relax In Water With Wild Manatees

-Manatees are more relaxed if we are more relaxed in the water with them.
+As we mentioned, manatees are more relaxed if we are more relaxed in the water with them.
 They seem to have little fear of passing right up in front of us, sometimes turning over giving us a little shove if we’re in their way – gently of course!

 10. Enjoy Hot Drinks Before 3 Sisters Spring Float

 Guides have hot coffee, chocolate and tea ready when you re-board.
-Even if you can only do this tour in the summer (we have too in July!) hot drinks are always welcome when you come out of the river.
+Even if you do this tour in the summer (we have too in July!) hot drinks are always welcome when you come out of the river.

 After time with the manatees you will sail to the Three Sisters Spring – a fairly short ride.
 The waters are, as the name suggests, crystal clear and the trees that hug the river banks are beautiful.

-There are more fish to see underwater here.
 Also this is a fun spot to hold your breath and see how far down you can go.
 Be careful if you are prone to pressure in your ears though!

-The guide films throughout your time in the Springs too.
-We’re sure will capture many amazing shots using a go-pro, stills and video.
-You can buy these as a digital souvenir and we felt it was great value.
+The guide films all the action throughout your time in the Springs too, using a go-pro, stills and video.

 - Biscuit Barn – the most traditional breakfast place in town, with delicious home cooking and friendly service.